About the project

 - Stroke capable workforce.

-An adaptation collaborative has been established and launched in December 2024, with 17 health services across Victoria.
+An adaptive collaborative has been established and launched in December 2024, with 17 Victorian health services and Ambulance Victoria.
 The work will assist services in meeting 4 of the 5 National Stroke Targets over a 12-month period.

 The collaborative will then be followed by a sustain period where data would continue to be collected to understand if improvements made have been sustainable.
-If successful, a toolkit providing strategies for improvement will be developed to be used across the state.
+A toolkit providing strategies for improvement will be developed to be used across the state following the conclusion of the Stroke Collaborative.

 Project milestones